SayedAli451/Carshow/README.md

 # CarShow

 ## Description
 CarShow is an app for buying and selling cars.
-It connects car enthusiasts and makes transactions easy.

 ## Technologies Used